 IANGEL bestows the Rights & Leadership Award annually

 at the Spring Anniversary Gala.

-The Amel Zenoune-Zouani Rights and Leadership Award in 2018 was received by Honorable Angela Bradstreet during the 5th Anniversary Gala event on March 8, 2018.
+The Amel Zenoune-Zouani Rights & Leadership Award in 2018 was received by the Honorable Angela Bradstreet during the 5th Anniversary Gala event on March 8, 2018.
 Hon.
 Angela M. Bradstreet is a judge of the San Francisco Superior Court.
 Judge Bradstreet was honored for her unwavering championship of the advancement of women in the legal profession, her effective leadership for gender equality, and her dedication to mentoring the next generation of leaders for equality and justice.

-In 2017, Kim Thuy Seelinger received IANGEL’s Rights and Leadership Award at its 4th Anniversary Gala Luncheon, which was held at the City Club of San Francisco on International Women’s Day, March 8, 2017.
+In 2017, Kim Thuy Seelinger received IANGEL’s Rights & Leadership Award at its 4th Anniversary Gala Luncheon, which was held at the City Club of San Francisco on International Women’s Day, March 8, 2017.
 Professor Kim Thuy Seelinger, of Berkeley Law’s Human Rights Clinic, received the award for her outstanding contributions as an advocate for global women’s rights, and trailblazing work in holding the former dictator of Chad accountable for rape as a war crime and violation of international human rights.